Download

 Read

 - HANSEL also provides a reading interface, which displays the entire text in a single view.
 Find it via the main links in the E-Texts section.
 You’ll find complete metadata up top and a table of contents on the left.
 The top-right menu toggles optional features: location identifiers, line breaks, and line and page markers.
 The blue page markers link directly to the relevant page in the PDF.
 You can also toggle corrections made to the edition during digitization.
 A “Search-friendly” mode ensures more accurate Ctrl-F results by temporarily disabling the other features that would interfere.
 And you can transliterate the text.
-A final note: Some texts that are “verse-only” lack the location and line options, but they include a verse-styling toggle which makes individual stanzas more visually distinct.
+A final note: Texts that contain verse include a verse-styling toggle which makes individual stanzas more visually distinct.